Padding Around Koh Chang and other Islands

 Although the scenery isn’t in the same awe inspiring league as the limestone karsts on Phang-Nga Bay in Krabi, there is some decent sea kayaking to be had around Koh Chang and some excellent islands to visit.
-I’ve made it to all the islands in the Marine National Park by kayak – you may not have time to do that whilst here on holiday. ( It took me over 2 years to find the time to get to all of them. )
+Over the years I’ve made it to all the islands in the Marine National Park by kayak – but you may not have time to do that whilst here on holiday. ( It took me over 2 years to find the time to get to all of them. )

 If you plan on heading around the island to either Salakkok or Salakphet Bays then you’ll find places to rent a kayak there too, in Salakkok bay look for ‘Salakkok Kayak Station’ from where you can rent a kayak and paddle through the canals in the mangroves and out into the beautiful Salakkok Bay.
 You will see very few signs of tourism here as you paddle past ramshackle houses where local fishermen still live.

-In Salakphet village, Chang Spirit Club rents out kayaks and it is easy to follow the canals past boats moored alongside waterfront houses and out into the mangrove lined bay.
+In Salakphet village, Island View Resort rents out kayaks and it is easy to follow the canals past boats moored alongside waterfront houses and out into the mangrove lined bay.
 In the centre of the bay are two islands, the southernmost of which has a nice little sandy beach where you can stop for a swim and to enjoy the views.
 If you head further out of the bay you’ll get to the private island of Koh Laoya.

 If the thought of heading off into the unknown in a sea kayak is a little off-putting then it’s well worth considering the guided kayak trips offered by the one professional sea kayaking company on Koh Chang.

-Kayak Chang is a British run business that employs experienced UK kayakers as guides and uses new sit inside sea kayaks and equipment all imported from the UK.
+SEA Kayaking is a British run business that employs experienced UK and Thai kayakers as guides and uses new Tiderace Xcape expedition boats and equipment is all imported from the UK.
 Safety is the main concern and everything is done to the same standard as it would be in the UK.

 At present they offer everything from beginners sessions and day paddles to multi-day expeditions to the islands south of Koh Chang.